Ti'lomikh Homeland Rediscovered

 That all changed in 1856.
 Following the swift takeover of their Rogue River homelands by miners and settlers, the Takelma people were relocated to a distant federal reservation on Oregon's north coast.
 This cultural upheaval slashed the Takelma population and halted their annual Salmon Ceremonies for a long, sad period.

-A photograph was taken of Aggie's father, George Baker, sitting in the "Story Chair" next to the falls, where generations of Takelma tribal elders had watched for the arrival of the first Chinook salmon and signaled the beginning of the Salmon Ceremony.
+Harrington took a photograph of Aggie's father, George Baker, sitting in the "Story Chair" next to the falls.
+This is where generations of Takelma tribal elders had watched for the arrival of the first Chinook salmon, which signaled the beginning of the Salmon Ceremony.
 For decades, this priceless photo was lost in the shuffle.

-Seventy years later, Thomas Doty, a native culture historian, was delving deep into John Harrington's Rogue Valley field notes from 1933.
+Seventy years later, Thomas Doty, a Takelma culture historian, began delving deep into John Harrington's Rogue Valley field notes from 1933.
 Doty was also walking the shores of the Rogue River, looking for signs of the Takelma culture before their 1856 removal.
 His goal was to confirm the actual location of Ti'lomikh Falls and the adjacent Takelma village.

-Six months later, Grandma Aggie and her family brought the Rogue Salmon Ceremony home, to the place where her ancestors had lived and flourished for centuries.
+Six months later, Grandma Aggie and her family brought the Rogue Salmon Ceremony home to Ti'lomikh, the place where her ancestors had lived and flourished for centuries.
 Learn more about the ceremonial process.

-Steve and Mary Kiesling have generously co-hosted Salmon Ceremonies on their property by Ti'Lomikh Falls.
-They have also expanded public awareness of the site's history by creating a scenic overlook by the falls on Upper River Road one mile upstream of Gold Hill.
+Steve and Mary Kiesling generously co-hosted Salmon Ceremonies on their property by Ti'Lomikh Falls for many years.
+They also expanded public awareness of the site's history by creating a scenic overlook by the falls on Upper River Road, one mile upstream of Gold Hill.

 native historian and storyteller